-The 2017 Capital Plan reflects a more expansive of 19th Avenue.
-This alternative includes a scope of the Muni Subway Expansion Project substantial increase in the length of the tunnel based on additional planning and project and additional underground stations and development work that was conducted since therefore notably increases the capital cost. the last Capital Plan.
-This additional planning The increase in the scope of this capital need work led to development of a new project to \$2.5-3 billion in 2017 dollars was part of the \$850 million increase in the total capital needs alternative with a larger scope that would construct a new light-rail tunnel between West scope of the Transit Optimization and Expansion Portal and Park Merced and re-design portions capital program.
+The 2017 Capital Plan reflects a more expansive scope of the Muni Subway Expansion Project based on additional planning and project development work that was conducted since the last Capital Plan.
+This additional planning work led to development of a new project alternative with a larger scope that would construct a new light-rail tunnel between West Portal and Park Merced and re-design portions of 19th Avenue.